Botonsolo/SecPass/README.md

 ---

+Contributing & Bug Reports

+Found a bug, unexpected behavior, or have an idea for improvement?
+Issues and pull requests are welcome — open one on this repo with as much detail as possible (steps to reproduce, expected vs actual behavior, environment).

+Found a security vulnerability?
+Please don't open a public issue for it.
+Instead, reach out directly at [your contact email] so it can be addressed responsibly before details are public.
+Responsible disclosure is taken seriously here.

+---

 ## ⚠️ Disclaimer

 SecPass is under active development.
 It has not undergone a formal security audit or penetration test.
 Do not use it to store real, sensitive credentials in production until a full review has been completed.